Kirk, Harold 'Jazzo'

 Biographical Text

-Nicknamed ‘Jazzo’ he often played a piano, gave recitations, and did sleight of hand tricks after matches to entertain his fellow players.
-He had played for Sherwood Rovers and Worksop Town, before getting a Football League opportunity when signing for Bristol City in 1919.
-After two seasons at Ashton Gate where he netted seven goals in 17 league starts, he made the move to Plymouth Argyle, but apart from one first team outing, spent his time at Home Park in the reserves.It was after he had scored for the Argyle reserves against Exeter City on Boxing Day 1921 that the Grecians became interested in the player and they finally signed him in March 1922, the forward making his debut in a goalless draw at Norwich City.
-Although he was very successful at St James’ Park, with nine goals in 14 appearances, he rejoined Plymouth Argyle for the 1922-23 season.
+Nicknamed ‘Jazzo’ - because he often played the piano, gave recitations and performed sleight of hand tricks to entertain his fellow players - Harry had played for Sherwood Rovers and Worksop Town before getting a Football League opportunity when signing for Bristol City in 1919.
+After two seasons at Ashton Gate, where he netted seven goals in 17 league starts, he made the move to Plymouth Argyle for whom he made a solitary league appearance.

 Appearances